Data-Science-for-Linguists/NLSS_Project/progress_report.md

 I've been experimenting with various new chat downloaders.
 Twitch-Chat-Downloader is updated somewhat regularly, but sometimes has trouble encoding characters, causing it to crash before finishing the full download.
 I've found one that seems promising called rechat-dl.
 It downloads the comments as a JSON.
 I'm trying to learn how to parse it so that I could retrieve just the comments from the file.
 I'm using a JSON Viewer to learn the format.
 I have been working on chat downloads from a folder that doesn't get pushed, but I will begin to push updates on a script to downloads chats.

 I have finished a short script for downloading the JSON of comments and extracting a given comment from it.
 A copy of this called Download_Script has been added into a new folder called Pipeline.
 The Pipeline folder will show the basic steps of how file IDs are retrieved, fed into the comment downloader, and affixed to the full dataframe.

+# 10/28
+I haven't been able to find an elegant solution for how to get the VOD IDs.
+Instead, what I've started doing is opening all the links to the VODs, getting their ID from the URL and putting it in a text file.
+I can use this text file as the input for my VOD comment downloader.